kelvin0mql/hamradiobattleship/README.md

 Well, you'll need the current state of my battleship-N0MQL.txt file, which is on DropBox, but I have linked to the long and convoluted DropBox URL using https://tinyurl.com/battleship-n0mql

+## Simplifying It

+Not a ham?
+Just type in your name when it asks for your "callsign".
+You could use this as a fun way to learn Morse Code, flashing a light across the back yards from house to house.
+Or using walkie talkies.

+Don't want to do Dropbox sharing, and don't even use Dropbox?
+Just make a "Dropbox" directory in your home directory, and let the script create a "public" file for your board that never goes anywhere.

+Your opponent doesn't need to also run this script.
+They could be using the old physical game board.
+They could be using pencil and paper.

+## Complicating It

+You can make more battleship-(callsign).txt files and play in a group of 3, 4, 5 players.
+At some point, you run out of horizontal space on your screen.
+I fired up a test with battleship-A through battleship-L files, and the last grid lands off the right edge of my screen.
+But I can drag the window left and that last grid still works.
+So yeah, you can go really nuts with it.